EnterpriseDB/docs/README.md

 1. Install Docker on your mac.
 [Follow the direction below.](#install-docker-using-homebrew)

-1. If you're a member of the EnterpriseDB Github Org, you'll want to follow these steps so that icons are pulled in the next steps.
+1. If you're a member of the EnterpriseDB Github Org, [follow the instructions below](#prepare-your-environment-to-download-icons) to enable icons in the docs application.
-   1. Create a Github token which can pull private packages.
-[You can learn how to do that here.](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry#authenticating-to-github-packages)

-      - The minimum scope the token requires is `read:packages`

-      - Make sure to enable SSO for your token or it may not work correctly

-   1. Once you have that token, update your `.env.development` file with this line `NPM_TOKEN=your-token-here`.
-That will be utilized in the NPM_TOKEN variable in the .npmrc file.

 1. Navigate to the cloned repo directory in your terminal

-1. If you have previously started the app outside of the docker container, you may receive an error when the docker container installs dependencies.
-Remove your node modules folder (`rm -rf node_modules`) to fix this issue.

 1. Run `npm run start`.
 The application will start in the background and take a few minutes to load.